99 Ways To Improve Your Mental Balance

 99. Love yourself unconditionally – with all the mental health struggles you have.

-Congratulations on making it to the end! 👍 I hope these tips will help you to improve your mental balance at least a little.
+Congratulations on making it to the end of this mental balance list! 👍 I hope these tips will help you to improve your mental balance at least a little.
 Now make it last: pick a few things (or more, if you like!) and decide to do them daily.
-You can set up a reminder or use a self care planner to stay on track, but just make sure to spend some time relaxing and working on your mental health daily.
-Results may pleasantly surprise you!
+You can set up a reminder or use a self care planner to stay on track, but just make sure to spend some time relaxing and working on your mental balance daily.
+The results may pleasantly surprise you!